Backing Up Beaker

 Just like Beaker was.

-Beaker was slightly crouched, almost cat like.
+Beaker was slightly crouched, almost cat-like.
 He kept his center of gravity low, and his knees flexed, in case he suddenly needed to spring out of the way.
 I could see the muscles in his forearms rippling, and the tension in his shoulders.

-Unlike Lunsford, who had towered over the three dope smugglers who killed him, these three guys were Beaker’s size, or bigger.
+Unlike Lunsford, who had towered over the three dope smugglers who killed him, these three suspects were Beaker’s size, or bigger.
 He was using the “interlaced fingers on the top of the head” method to control each one as he seached.
 Deputy Briones would frisk one while the others stood off to the side, then he had them switch.

 So focused was Beaker on the three guys who outnumbered him, he hadn’t even noticed us pull up.

-I instructed my partner to walk around BEHIND our rig, and to approach them from the side, well off the road (the cars were parked on the shoulder).
+I instructed my partner to walk around BEHIND our rig, and to approach them from the side, well off the road (our cars were parked on the shoulder).
 “Walk up beside them, not too close, and let him know you’re there.”

 “And whatever you do,” I added, “don’t get between this shotgun and those guys.”